 Duncan T. Moore

-1996 OSA President Duncan Moore, the Rudolf and Hilda Kingslake Professor of Optical Engineering, at the University of Rochester, USA, earned his Ph.D. at the University of Rochester in 1974.
+1996 Society President Duncan Moore is the Rudolf and Hilda Kingslake Emeritus Professor of Optical Engineering at the University of Rochester, USA.
+He earned his Ph.D. at the University of Rochester in 1974.
 Moore an expert in gradient-index optics, computer-aided design, and the manufacture of optical systems also served as associate director of the White House Office of Science and Technology Policy during the Clinton Administration.

 Moore chaired the successful Hubble Independent Optical Review Panel organized in 1990 to determine the correct prescription of the Hubble Space Telescope.
 In addition, Moore is the founder and former president of Gradient Lens Corporation of Rochester, New York, the manufacturer of the high-quality, low-cost Hawkeye boroscope.

-Moore has received numerous awards for his achievements including election to the National Academy of Engineering, the Science and Technology Award of the Greater Rochester Metro Chamber of Commerce, the Distinguished Inventor of the Year Award of the Rochester Intellectual Property Law Association, the Gradient-Index Award of the Japanese Applied Physics Society, and an Honorary Doctor of Science degree from the University of Maine.
-Moore also received the National Engineering Award of the American Association of Engineering Societies and twice was designated Engineer of the Year by the Rochester Engineering Society.
+Moore has received numerous awards for his achievements including election to the National Academy of Engineering, Optica's Robert E. Hopkins Leadership Award, the Optica and IS&T Edwin H. Land Medal, the National Engineering Award of the American Association of Engineering Societies, the Science and Technology Award of the Greater Rochester Metro Chamber of Commerce, the Distinguished Inventor of the Year Award of the Rochester Intellectual Property Law Association, the Gradient-Index Award of the Japanese Applied Physics Society, SPIE’s Gold Medal, and twice was designated Engineer of the Year by the Rochester Engineering Society.
+He receieved an Honorary Doctor of Science degree from the University of Maine.
+He is a Fellow of Optica, American Association for the Advancement of Science, American Institute of Biological Engineering, IEEE, National Academy of Engineering, National Academy of Inventors, and SPIE.

 My big focus was on public policy.
 In 1993-’94, after I’d served as the director of the Institute of Optics, which is the equivalent department chair, I took a sabbatical and came to Washington to work on the Hill as a science advisor.
 I found the experience to be really a life-changing experience.
 The ability to actually move legislation, to learn about how the system works was just fascinating to me.